Manqing-You/Y-S-TFA-squirreltracker/README.md

 ##  Import and Export Data
   * The customer can easily import squirrel data into the application, edit squirrel data in the application, and export data in CSV format.
 ## Map
   * The map displays the location of the squirrel sightings on the OpenStreets map.
+Located at: /map
 ## Data Management and Update
   * We create a view that lists all squirrel sightings to view each sighting.
+'Lists' located at: /sightings,   'Details' located at: /sightings/<unique_squirrel_id>/details
   * The customer can update a particular sighting and create a new sighting.
+'Update' located at: /sightings/<unique_squirrel_id>
   * We provide a view with general stats about the sightings.
 The customer can check the information conveniently.
+Located at:/sightings/stats
 # Designers
 ## Group Name and Section
   * Y&S, Section 001